Curriculum, Enrollment, and Graduation

 A retroactive University withdrawal may be an option for students who were unable to complete a standard withdrawal through the Office of the Registrar or the Graduate School (if applicable), or who were unable to submit a timely leave of absence request in accordance with the above policy during the semester of their departure from the University.
 A retroactive University withdrawal is an extraordinary remedy that is available only for the reasons set forth below.
 Students who leave the campus without completing a leave of absence request or who fail to withdraw may apply for a retroactive university withdrawal only if they can provide evidence of the following:

-1. The student experienced a mental or physical illness, injury, or other extraordinary circumstance that significantly limited their capacity to withdraw or request a leave of absence in a timely manner; or
+1. The student experienced a mental or physical illness, injury, or another extraordinary circumstance that significantly limited their capacity to withdraw or request a leave of absence in a timely manner; or

 2. The student was forced to leave the University abruptly due to a health or safety emergency within their immediate family, including an individual whose close association with the student is the equivalent of a family relationship, or some other type of extenuating circumstance.

-For undergraduate students: To apply for a retroactive university withdrawal, students must submit a written request to the Dean of Students, Strand Union Building (SUB) Room 174, no later than three years after the last day of the semester for which the withdrawal is sought.
-The student must include his/her name and student identification number (GID), the semester for the retroactive withdrawal requested, and supporting documentation to verify claims of illness, injury or emergency which precluded the student from applying for a university withdrawal during the semester of departure.
+To apply for a retroactive university withdrawal, students must submit a written request to the Dean of Students, Strand Union Building (SUB) Room 174, no later than three years after the last day of the semester for which the withdrawal is sought.
+The student must include their name and student identification number (GID), the semester for the retroactive withdrawal requested, and supporting documentation to verify claims of illness, injury, or emergency that precluded the student from applying for a university withdrawal during the semester of departure.

-The Dean of Students will review the written request and the documents provided and consult with appropriate administrator(s), faculty, Department Head and/or college Assistant Dean, then render a decision on the request for withdrawal.
+The Dean of Students will review the written request and the documents provided, consult with appropriate administrators, faculty, Department Head, and/or college Assistant Dean, then render a decision on the withdrawal request.
 If the request is granted, the Dean of Students will assign the official date of withdrawal and notify the student in writing.
 If the request is denied, the student may further appeal in writing to the Vice President of Student Success (VPSS).
-The VPSS will review the request and supporting documents and render a decision.
-The VPSS will notify the student of the decision in writing.
-The VPSS’s decision is the final decision of the University.
+The VPSS will review the request and supporting documents, render a decision, and notify the student in writing.
+The VPSS's decision is the final decision of the University.

-For graduate students: Students enrolled in graduate degree programs and those enrolled as non-degree graduates are subject to the same parameters and must follow the same process as described above except that the written request is submitted to the Dean of The Graduate School, Montana Hall Room 108.
+Students enrolled in graduate degree programs and those enrolled as non-degree graduates are subject to the same parameters and must follow the same process as described above, except that the written request is submitted to the Dean of The Graduate School, Montana Hall Room 108.
 If the request is denied, the student may further appeal to the University Provost.
-The Provost’ decision is the final decision of the University.
+The Provost's decision is the final decision of the University.

 Undergraduate Student Petitions for Registration and Reservation of Certain Courses